marcdalmaum/project_4/README.md

 ## ACQUISITION

-To perform the analysis, a CSV with the dialogues of The Office series was obtained from Kaggle [Kaggle](https://www.kaggle.com/datasets/fabriziocominetti/the-office-lines).
+To perform the analysis, a CSV with the dialogues of The Office series was obtained from [Kaggle](https://www.kaggle.com/datasets/fabriziocominetti/the-office-lines).

 ## CLEANING